genelet/godbi/README.md

 func (*DBI) DoSQL  (query string, args ...interface{}) error
 ```

-Similar to SQL's `Exec`, `DoSQL` executes *Do*-type (e.g. _INSERT_ or _UPDATE_) queries.
-It runs a prepared statement and may be safe for concurrent use by multiple goroutines.
+The same as DB's `Exec`, except it saves the possible last id and returns error only.

-For all functions in this package, the returned value is always `error` which should be checked to assert if the execution is successful.
+Note that most of the functions in this package return error, which should be checked to assert the execution status.

 <br /><br />